Panda260/StreamDeck-JellyfinBridge/README.md

       HA_ENTITY_ZFS_CAPACITY: "input_number.zfs_pool_capacity"
       volumes:
         # Provide the zpool binary directory and device read-only so the container can query the pool
-        # Detect the host path with: command -v zpool (commonly /sbin/zpool or /usr/sbin/zpool)
-        # Mount the containing directory, not a single file, to avoid read-only filesystem errors if the path is wrong.
+        # Mount the containing directory to avoid read-only filesystem errors if the path is wrong.
-        - /sbin:/sbin:ro     # replace /sbin with $(dirname $(command -v zpool)) from your host
+        - /usr/local/sbin:/usr/local/sbin:ro   # adjust if your zpool binary lives elsewhere (e.g., /usr/sbin)
         - /dev/zfs:/dev/zfs:ro
     restart: unless-stopped
 ```